MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 | [**CoreWindow**](/uwp/api/Windows.UI.Core.CoreWindow) | Also see the [Classes that implement IInitializeWithWindow](#classes-that-implement-iinitializewithwindow) section below.<br/><br/>Instead of the [**GetKeyState**](/uwp/api/windows.ui.core.corewindow.getkeystate) method, use the [**InputKeyboardSource.GetKeyStateForCurrentThread**](/windows/windows-app-sdk/api/winrt/microsoft.ui.input.inputkeyboardsource.getkeystateforcurrentthread) method provided by WinUI 3.<br/><br/>Instead of the [**PointerCursor**](/uwp/api/windows.ui.core.corewindow.pointercursor) property, use the [**UIElement.ProtectedCursor**](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.uielement.protectedcursor) property provided by WinUI 3.
 You'll need to have a subclass of [**UIElement**](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.uielement) to access that property. |
 | [**UserActivity**](/uwp/api/windows.applicationmodel.useractivities.useractivity) | Use the [**IUserActivitySourceHostInterop**](/windows/win32/api/useractivityinterop/nn-useractivityinterop-iuseractivitysourcehostinterop) COM interface instead (in `useractivityinterop.h`). |

-For other WinRT APIs that aren't supported in a desktop app, see [Unsupported members](#unsupported-members) later in this topic.
+For other WinRT APIs that aren't supported in desktop apps, see [Unsupported members](#unsupported-members) later in this topic.

 ### Classes with an XxxForCurrentView method

 Many WinRT classes have a static **GetForCurrentView** or **CreateForCurrentView** method, such as [**UIViewSettings.GetForCurrentView**](/uwp/api/Windows.UI.ViewManagement.UIViewSettings.GetForCurrentView).
-Those **XxxForCurrentView** methods have an implicit dependency on the [**ApplicationView**](/uwp/api/windows.ui.viewmanagement.applicationview) type, which isn't supported in a desktop app.
-Because **ApplicationView** isn't supported in a desktop app, none of the **XxxForCurrentView** methods are supported either.
+Those **XxxForCurrentView** methods have an implicit dependency on the [**ApplicationView**](/uwp/api/windows.ui.viewmanagement.applicationview) type, which isn't supported in desktop apps.
+Because **ApplicationView** isn't supported in desktop apps, none of the **XxxForCurrentView** methods are supported either.
 Some unsupported **XxxForCurrentView** methods not only return `null`, but also throw exceptions.

 > [!NOTE]
-> [**CoreInputView.GetForCurrentView**](/uwp/api/windows.ui.viewmanagement.core.coreinputview.getforcurrentview) *is* supported in a desktop app, and it *can* be used even without a [**CoreWindow**](/uwp/api/windows.ui.core.corewindow).
+> [**CoreInputView.GetForCurrentView**](/uwp/api/windows.ui.viewmanagement.core.coreinputview.getforcurrentview) *is* supported in desktop apps, and it *can* be used even without a [**CoreWindow**](/uwp/api/windows.ui.core.corewindow).
 You can use that method to retrieve a [**CoreInputView**](/uwp/api/windows.ui.viewmanagement.core.coreinputview) object on any thread; and if that thread has a foreground window, then that object will produce events.

-The following classes *are* supported in a desktop app; but to retrieve an instance of one in a desktop app, you use a mechanism that's different from the **GetForCurrentView** or **CreateForCurrentView** methods.
+The following classes *are* supported in desktop apps; but to retrieve an instance of one in a desktop app, you use a mechanism that's different from the **GetForCurrentView** or **CreateForCurrentView** methods.
 For the classes below that have a COM interface listed as the alternative API, C# developers can also consume those WinRT COM interfaces (see [Call interop APIs from a .NET app](winrt-com-interop-csharp.md)).
 The list might not be comprehensive.

 |  Class  |  Alternative APIs |
 |---------|-------------------|